• Skip to primary navigation

 Can I get a car loan with a bad credit score?

-Yes, you can get a car loan with a bad credit score.
+Yes, you can buy a car with a bad credit score.
 This is because car loans are a type of secured loan, meaning they’re lower risk for lenders.
-Secured loans are backed by collateral that your lender can seize if you stop making payments, and in the case of auto loans, the car itself is the collateral.
+Secured loans are backed by collateral that your lender can seize if you stop making payments.
+In the case of auto loans, the car itself is the collateral.

 FICO/VantageScore RatingFICO Score RangeVantageScore Range